Frumple/mc-plugin-finder/README.md

 - `ingest populate modrinth versions`
 - `ingest populate hangar versions`

-Run the ingest tool again to refresh the common database view:
+Run the ingest tool again to refresh the common projects:
+- `ingest --refresh`

+The database can then be later updated using these commands:
+- `ingest update spigot resources`
+- `ingest update modrinth projects`
+- `ingest update hangar projects`

+For daily updates in a live environment, this command is used:
-- `ingest refresh`
+- `ingest update all --refresh`

 ### Commands